Our Mission

 • Scripture

-Scripture is the word of God contained in the Old and New Testaments of the Bible.
-The 39 books of the Old Testament contain the story of God‘s love from the time of creation to the birth of his son, Jesus Christ.
-The books contain God‘s laws as he gave them to the Hebrew people.
+Scripture is the Word of God contained in the Old and New Testaments of the Bible.
+The 39 books of the Old Testament contain the story of God‘s love from the time of creation to the birth of his son, Jesus Christ, God at work in nature and history.
+The New Testament sets forth the life and teachings of Jesus and proclaims the good news of the kingdom for all people.

-The New Testament contains Christ’s teachings, the accounts of his life as told by his followers, in the beginning of his church.
 It is written in 27 books.

-Within an Episcopal worship service, scripture is read in the lessons, the gospel (the teachings of Jesus), the psalms (poems from the old testament) and other prayers.
+through the Bible by virtue of the Holy Spirit abiding with us.
+Within Episcopal worship, scripture is read in the lessons, the gospel (the teachings of Jesus), the psalms (poems from the old testament) and other prayers.

 • Tradition